cpuguy83/blog/_posts/2015-09-15-experimenting-with-native-docker-tooling.md

 of those gaps and aleviate some of the headaches with some supporting tooling like compose, swarm, and machine, but still these aren't really production ready yet nor the integration points completely figured out.
-That is not to say don't use these tools, I use these tools every day.
+That is not to say don't use these tools, I use them every day.
 I don't create a Digital Ocean droplet without doing it through docker-machine, for instance.

 Thankfully, this is somthing being worked on!
 I'd like to show you some of it.
-It is still **QUITE** rough around the edges, but I'd expect to see some major improvements soon, possibly even for the Docker Engine 1.9 release (October).
+It is still **QUITE** rough around the edges, but I'd expect to see some major improvements soon, possibly even in time for for the Docker Engine 1.9 release (October).
 Without further ado, let's take a look!

 <!--break-->

-**Reminder**: This is all experimental and does not reflect the final featureset/API but is intended to give a small glimpse into what is coming.
+**Reminder**: This is all experimental and does not reflect the final feature-set/API but is intended to give a small glimpse into what is coming.

 There is a tremendous effort to support multi-host networking natively in Docker.